 Defining wealth is not straightforward.
 No doubt, there are different schools of thought.
 Your relationship with money and wealth has a lot to do with your family values, religions, politics and mindset…to name a few.
 But, ultimately, how you define and relate to wealth is personal.

 Still, let me share a few thoughts that might spark some extra perspective.

 2. Wealth should be measured in time, not in money.
-If you are on the path towards financial wellbeing, you want to create passive income systems that cover your living expenditures.
+If you are on the path towards financial well-being, you want to create passive income systems that cover your living expenditures.
 These systems will free up your time.
 That’s financial freedom.

 4. Wealth building vs wealth consumption: different habits for different seasons.
 To properly understand wealth, you have to look at wealth building.
 How do wise and successful people build it?
-Too often, news focus on how people spend their wealth instead of looking at how they have build it.
-If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down), investing in yourself, your assets, your business and your projects.
+Too often, news focus on how people spend their wealth instead of looking at how they have built it.
+If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down), and investing in yourself, your assets, your business and your projects.
 During the wealth-building phase, there is limited space for distractions and waste of resources and assets.

-– Wealth has a lot to do with your mindset.
+5. Wealth has a lot to do with your mindset.
 Wealth has a strong correlation with a “growth mindset”.
-It also requires a peculiar balance between being “hungry” (look for what you desire) while being content and frugal (control your budget and costs).
+It also requires a peculiar balance between being “hungry” (looking for what you desire) while being content and frugal (controlling your budget and costs).

 6. Wealth is about financial well-being: it requires balancing money’s mental, spiritual, and physical aspects.
 That means how we think, feel and act about money, finances and investments.
 Is this an area that causes stress, anxiety, and fear?
 Do you know why?
 Can you do something about it?